RKKoranteng/modern-dba-project/lessons/git/proj-02-fetch-pull.md

 I typically do a `git pull` before starting work in any repo; this will grab the latest changes into my local branch.
 Let's give it a shot.

 ## 1. Check to make sure local and remote branches are in synch
+In this example, you're going to ensure both your local and remote branches are in synch
 ```
+# use git fetch command to compare local and remote branches
+# if the command does not return anything, it means your local and remote branch are in synch
+# else if the command returns a message saying something about 'Enumerating objects ..', then you know there're inconsistencies between the local and remote branch
+$ git fetch

+# no need to run git status if your branches are in sync
-# check the working tree of your branch
+# but if you want you can still check the working tree of your local branch
-# in this example, both local and remote branches of 'hello-world' repo are in synch (see output of command)
+# you should get a message saying that 'Your branch is up to date ...'
 $ git status
-On branch dev
-Your branch is up to date with 'origin/dev'.

-nothing to commit, working tree clean
 ```

 ## 2. Force your remote branch to be ahead